adumont/hrm-cpu/README.md

 - I'm a passionate hobbist with a recent interest in digital electronics: I'm not a Computer Science Engineer, nor a hardware engineer.
 I enjoy learning from books, youtube videos and tutorials online.
 This project is about practicing and learning.
 - This is a strictly personal project, with entertaining and educational objectives exlusively, not commercial nor industrial.
 - It's not optimized in any way.
 I'll be happy if it even gets to work.
+[EDIT] It actually does work, in Logisim, Verilog simulation, and synthesized in the Icezum Alhambra FPGA.
 - It's a work in progress, so it's incomplete (and may never be complete).
 - ALthough I try to be thorough, this documentation is incomplete (and may never be complete).